resurfaceio/network-sniffer/README.md

 - Status: `docker exec goreplay-resurface sniffer`

 ### Direct approach option
-This option allows you to the run GoReplay binary directly on your host machine.
+This option allows you to run the GoReplay binary directly on your host machine.
+Choose this option if your host machine isn't running Linux.

 #### Download the network sniffer application
 - Download the tarball or binary file that corresponds to you system from the ~latest release~ [bin directory](https://github.com/resurfaceio/goreplay/tree/master/bin).